SamS709/ned_project/README.md

 <img src = "images/readme/morpionDetection.png" height = "200"/>
 <p>In the case of Connect 4, it detects their color:</p>
 <img src = "images/readme/connect4Detection.png" height = "200"/>
-<p>The methods related to image processing are also in the Robot classes which is are "Robot.py" files located in Morpion and Connect4 folders.</p>
+<p>The methods related to image processing are also in the Robot classes which are in "Robot.py" files located in Morpion and Connect4 folders.</p>
 </div>

 #### 3. Strategies